sam2403/vHackAPI-Python/README.md

 Vhack API write in python

 edit your main.py line 23
 remplace username and password for your account

+for install module...
+pip install requests
+pip install pytesseract
+or
+pip install tesseract

 just launch python main.py